robotsorcerer/LyapunovLearner/README.md

 ### One Hell of a Lyapunov Learner.

-This code largely implements Learning Control Lyapunoc Functions, or CLFs, based on the _Stable Estimation of Dynamic Systems_ paper from Aude Billard's group at EPFL.
-It is a textbook implementation of
+This code implements Learning Control Lyapunov Functions, or CLFs, by leveraging the _Stable Estimation of Dynamic Systems_ paper from Aude Billard's group at EPFL.
+For details, please consult

 ```
    S.M.
 Khansari-Zadeh and A. Billard (2014), "Learning Control Lyapunov Function